 - If a peer note-taker is used to provide class notes, the instructor should recruit a volunteer from the class as soon as possible so that services can be provided in a timely manner.
 The instructor should provide the Grizzly Testing & Learning Centerwith the name and phone number of the note-taker, and the note-taker should the GTLC to register as a note-taker.
 If possible, a substitute note-taker should also be recruited.

 - If notes are photocopied:

 - Students receiving notes are responsible for notifying the instructor if the notes are of poor quality or not supplied on a regular basis.
 The instructor should contact the note-taker and, if necessary, recruit an alternate note-taker.
-The student or the instructor may request that the Grizzly Testing & Learning Center or SSS staff assist in this process.
+The student or the instructor may request that the Grizzly Testing & Learning Center staff assist in this process.

 - Students receiving notes may not share these class notes other students.